lalunamel/bun-vscode-extension/README.md

 The first is normal spying/mocking as you'd find in any other test.

+When writing tests for your extension, you must mock out any aspect of the `vscode` package you're using in `mocks/vscode.ts` so that those aspects are available to your implementation when the test runs.

 The second is required because the `vscode` package doesn't actually contain any implementation - only types (see notes on `build-with-esbuild.ts`).
 The `mocks` folder is hooked up by the `paths.vscode` value in `tsconfig.json` so that when you `import * as vscode from "vscode"`, rather than looking in `node_modules` for `vscode`, the resolver looks in `./mocks/vscode.ts`.

 The mocks are only used when running tests and not when building to `./dist`.
 That is because `vscode` is marked as "external` in the esbuild config.